etwk/blog/content/lists/books.md

 - Ludwig Von Mises
 	- [ ] Economic policy: Thoughts for today and tomorrow #must
 	- [ ] Ludwig Von Mises: The Man and His Economics (Israel M. Kirzner, Library of Modern Thinkers)
-- [ ] By Force of Thought: Irregular Memoirs of an Intellectual Journey (Janos Kornai) #biography
+	- [ ] Socialism: An Economic and Sociological Analysis
-- [ ] The Great Divergence: China, Europe, and the Making of the Modern World Economy #history #China #must
+- [ ] The Great Divergence: China, Europe, and the Making of the Modern World Economy (Kenneth Pomeranz) #history #China #must
 - [ ] Microeconomics: A Very Short Introduction (Avinash Dixit)
 - [ ] Religion and the Rise of Capitalism (Benjamin M. Friedman) #must
 - [ ] Economics in One Lesson: The Shortest and Surest Way to Understand Basic Economics (Henry Hazlitt) #must